 Begin your academic life at Lewis & Clark on the right foot.
 Use this guide for a successful transition.
 Don’t be intimidated by the amount of information on the page.
 Just take it a step at a time and if you’re having trouble contact the College Advising Center at 503-768-7600 or call us at New Student Orientation at 503-768-7182.

 We’re excited you’ve decided to join us this fall!
-As a transfer student, we recognize that you have been through this process or something similar to it at another institution.
-Since Lewis & Clark may do things a bit differently, we provide the following to walk you through our process.
-Be advised that some browsers work better than others, especially for WebAdvisor.
+As a transfer student, we recognize that you have been through something similar to it at another institution.
+Since Lewis&Clark may do things a bit differently, we provide the following to walk you through our process.
 In our experience, Safari works well.

-The list below should look familiar to you: you received an abbreviated version with your confirmation packet from the Office of Admissions.
-We hope you’ve already completed a number of these tasks and can start planning for your course registration and your first semester.
-If you have not yet completed these tasks, please do so as soon as possible.
+The list below should look familiar: you received an abbreviated version with your confirmation packet from the Office of Admissions.
+We hope you’ve already completed a number of these tasks from the list in your Pioneer Portal and can start planning for your course registration and your first semester.
+If you have not yet completed these tasks, please do so immediately.

 ☑ Create Your Lewis & Clark Account

-Visit go.lclark.edu/create_account to create your Lewis & Clark account.
-Creating your Lewis & Clark account will establish your email and also create your WebAdvisor User ID (see below), which you will use to search for courses, locate your registration times, and register for classes.
-All communication from the college will be sent to this new email address.
+Visit go.lclark.edu/create_account to create your Lewis&Clark account.
+This account will establish your email and also create your WebAdvisor User ID.
+WebAdvisor is the website you’ll use to search for courses, locate your registration times, and register for courses.
+All communication from the college will be sent to your new L&C email address.

 ☑ Access Your Lewis & Clark Email Account